Shadxas/Bank-Administration-Panel/README.md

 # Bank Administration Panel

 A Java-based banking administration application that allows users and administrators to manage bank accounts through a desktop GUI.
-The project uses object-oriented programming concepts with classes such as `User`, `Admin`, `Account`, `CheckingAccount`, `SuperBase` and `SavingsAccount`.
+The project uses object-oriented programming concepts with classes such as `User`, `Admin`, `Account`, `CheckingAccount`, `SupaBase` and `SavingsAccount`.

 ## Features